Mechanical properties of the proton from a deformed AdS holographic model: Gravitational Form Factors

 \subsection{$D(q^2)$ form factor}

 To obtain $C$, we must contract \eqref{eq:ME} with $\eta_{\mu\nu}$, in such a way as to extract the term proportional to $q^2$, resulting in

 From the numerical integration of \eqref{eq:CFF}, one can calculate the form factor $D$ defined by $D(q^2)\equiv 4\,C(q^2)$.
 We perform the same normalization and $\chi^2$ minimization procedure for $D(q^2)$.
 Similarly to $A(0)_\text{targ}$, we choose to restrict the target $D(0)$ in a normalized $D(q^2)_\text{norm}$ to the range $D(0)_\text{targ}=(-1.5)-0.0$, in which most of the lattice data from \cite{Hackett:2023rif} lie.
-The resulting best target value $D(0)_\text{targ}$ is found to be $D(0)_\text{targ}=-1.192$.
-The resulting fit to the lattice data of \cite{Hackett:2023rif} is illustrated in Fig. \ref{Fig:DFit}.
-We can notice that we get close to the QCD data of the lattice, but the fit is not as good as that achieved for the form factor $A$, especially for the high momenta transferred $q^2$.
-Indeed, the minimization procedure described above, when applied here to $D(q^2)_\text{norm}$ with a target $D(0)_\text{targ}$, gives $\chi^2_\text{min}=64.219$ with $\chi^2/\text{ndf}=4.281$, which quantitatively states that the model deviates a considerable amount from the data considered.
-In fact, this seems to be a common feature shared between bottom-up holographic models such as the one used in this work and the soft-wall model considered in \cite{Mamo:2019mka}.
-However, even though there is this discrepancy between our holographic model and the data considered for comparison, we can still explore the fact that its trend qualitatively follows the gluon lattice data of \cite{Shanahan:2018pib} and \cite{Hackett:2023rif} to study the mechanical properties of the proton, such as the pressure and shear distributions in this model.
+The resulting best target value $D(0)_\text{targ}$ is found to be $D(0)_\text{targ}=-0.564$.
+The resulting fit to the lattice data of \cite{Hackett:2023rif} is illustrated in Fig.~\ref{Fig:DFit}.
+We can notice that we get close to the QCD data of the lattice, but the fit is not as good as that achieved for the form factor $A$, especially for the low momenta transferred $q^2$.
+Indeed, the minimization procedure described above, when applied here to $D(q^2)_\text{norm}$ with a target $D(0)_\text{targ}$, gives $\chi^2_\text{min}=42.491$ with $\chi^2/\text{ndf}=1.328$, which amounts the deviation from the data considered in Ref.\cite{Hackett:2023rif} in low q2 values.
+However, even though there is this discrepancy between our holographic model and the data considered for comparison, we can still explore the fact that its trend qualitatively follows the gluon lattice data of \cite{Shanahan:2018pib} and \cite{Hackett:2023rif} to study the mechanical properties of the proton, such as the pressure and shear distributions in this model, which we are going to do next.